 \subsection{Results from \texorpdfstring{\cite{ThetaReciprocity}}{CMMM}}

-There are two key results from the forthcoming paper \cite{ThetaReciprocity} that we will need throughout the course of this work.
-We will state them here in simplified form -- the setting of \cite{ThetaReciprocity} is more general than that the current work.
-The reader who is -- quite reasonably -- hesitant to accept results whose proofs are not yet publicly available may for the time being take these two results to be conjectures upon which many aspects of the current work rely.
+There are two key results from \cite{ThetaReciprocity} that we will need throughout the course of this work.
+We will state them here in simplified form -- the setting of \cite{ThetaReciprocity} is more general than that of the current work.

 Let $U$ and $U^\vee$ be mirror cluster varieties for which the full Fock-Goncharov conjecture holds.
 Roughly, this means that the integral tropical points of each parametrize a basis (the $\tf$-basis) for the algebra of regular functions on its mirror.
 For a more precise definition, see \cite[Definition~0.6]{GHKK}.\footnote{The terminology refers to a conjecture of Fock and Goncharov in \cite{FG1}.} Then: